atedja/yas/README.markdown

     hash[:nickname] # 'jdoe'

-### Migrate Extension
+#### Migrate

-You can also migrate the values.
-This is useful if you have hash whose values are in the old format and you want to convert them to the new format.
+Migrate the value of a key.
+This is useful if you have keys whose values are in the old format and you want to convert them to the new format.

+    migrate :key, &block

+Example:

     class UserSchema < YAS::Schema
       migrate :nicknames do |v|